 Medical

 Make sure your medical costs will be covered.
-If not take out additional medical cover, or have it included in your travel insurance.
+You can take out additional medical cover, or have it included in your travel insurance.

 Flights